UG-Team-Data-Science/rugllmlab/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/UG-Team-Data-Science/rugllmlab/HEAD)

-Click on one of the buttons above to open the demo notebooks in a live environment.
+Click on one of the buttons above to open the demo in a live environment.

 ### 2. **Jupyter AI Integration**
 Explore how Jupyter AI enhances computational workflows.
 This includes: